RogueDrifter/Anti_cheat_pack/README.md

 ```

 ## Credits:
-> Me for the anticheat pack.
+> Me for the anti cheat pack.

 ## Dependancies:
 > None.